Rat Populations Have Exploded In Central Texas

 Proper Rat Extermination

-Rat extermination is a three step process:
+Our Austin area rat control and extermination is a three step process:

 - Inspection: We identify the rat species and type of damage.
 This requires a deep inspection and find out where they are nesting; typically homeowners have rats in their attic?
 How have they gotten into the structure?